Abaresh

-Abaresh (ابارش) (Note: Also romanized as Abāresh) is a village in Qasabeh-ye Gharbi Rural District of the Central District of Sabzevar County, Razavi Khorasan province, Iran.
+Abaresh (ابارش) (Note: Also romanized as Abāresh) is a village in Qasabeh-ye Gharbi Rural District of the Central District in Sabzevar County, Razavi Khorasan province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 1,104 in 313 households.
 The following census in 2011 counted 1,396 people in 430 households.
-The 2016 census measured the population of the village as 1,497 people in 425 households.
-It was the most populous village in its rural district.
+The 2016 census measured the population of the village as 1,497 people in 425 households, the most populous in its rural district.